How to write the Perfect IB Economics long answer response (Paper 1)?

 Go through your economics syllabus statements or learning outcomes and observe that each objective is accompanied by a number (AO1-AO4).
 These stand for assessment objectives:

-AO1: Focuses on defining or stating the objectives - an in depth understanding is not required.
+• AO1: Focuses on defining or stating the objectives - an in depth understanding is not required.

-AO2: Focuses on analysing or explaining a concept - a skill needed throughout all of your economics papers.
-AO3: Focuses on evaluation of economic concepts, outlining the pros and cons and coming to justified conclusions.
+• AO3: Focuses on evaluation of economic concepts, outlining the pros and cons and coming to justified conclusions.
 This AO is the one requiring critical thinking and a deeper understanding of the underlying theory.

-AO4: Focuses on calculation or drawing requirements.
+• AO4: Focuses on calculation or drawing requirements.

-When it comes to Part A - the topics addressed under AO2 aims are likely to come up.
+When it comes to Part A, the topics addressed under AO2 aims are likely to come up.
 For Part B which involves an extra layer of evaluation (addressing the pros and cons, coming to your own conclusions, and incorporating real-world examples), the topics will often be coded with AO3.

 Therefore, try to focus your Paper 1 study and practice essays on the topics that are accompanied by the relevant assessment objectives!
 You may find there aren’t as many topics on the table for Part B as you expected.
 Make mind maps for your ‘big concept’ topics and colour code the learning objectives according to your confidence level.

-The 10-mark questions are quite simple in structure.
-First, define the key economics terms in the question stem accurately and then write two analysis paragraphs going into further depth.
-Don’t simply make broad statements - go into depth and explain the ‘why’ behind the economics.
-You don’t need to be a pro-economist to do this - just think of your analysis paragraphs as a flow chart of reasoning.
+2. You don’t need to be a pro-economist to do this - just think of your analysis paragraphs as a flow chart of reasoning.

-If your question is about subsidies - define the term subsidy, include a well-labelled, clear subsidy diagram, then explain your diagram as to how the subsidy works, who the subsidy benefits vs harms, and come back ultimately to the question stem.
+For example, if your question is about subsidies - define the term subsidy, include a well-labelled, clear subsidy diagram, then explain your diagram as to how the subsidy works, who the subsidy benefits vs harms, and come back ultimately to the question stem.
 Your marker will love a logically structured explanation, so make your diagram and analysis always link back to each other.

 Things get a little more complex for the 15 mark questions - they require evaluation and discussion.
 On top of that, markers want to see you incorporate real world examples!